 Listservs are established for the 1L class (and one for each 1L section), the 2L class, the 3L class, the LL.M. students, the M.S.L. students, and dual degree students.
 While students are not authorized to post to official listservs or unsubscribe from them, voluntary student listservs exist for special purposes.
 LAWORG-ANNOUCE, ANNOUNCE-TO-1Ls, ANNOUNCE-TO-2Ls, and ANNOUNCE-TO-3Ls are designed to provide an outlet for student organizations to communicate with their members and the Law School community and also is an outlet for lost and found notices from students.
 Lawstu-trade serves as a forum for the exchange of information on such matters as housing.
 Both student listservs are moderated.

+In the absence of a governing law school policy as set out in this Handbook for either the LL.M. or M.S.L. programs, the Law School reserves the right to apply the policies in this Handbook that apply to the J.D. program.
 In the absence of a governing law school policy as set out in this Handbook, the Law School reserves the right to apply the policies and procedures of the University of Georgia Graduate School.
 All students enrolled at the University of Georgia also are subject to all applicable University rules.

-Part 19 HONOR CODE AND PLAGARISM POLICY
+Part 19 HONOR CODE, PLAGIARISM POLICY AND PROFESSIONALISM POLICY

 HONOR CODE CONSTITUTION